 Origin of the Valkyrie

-Into the blood-splattered snow, the lone warrior fell to one knee and shuddered with weakness.
-Still an arm shot out to raise a sword against the oncoming legion.
+In the blood-splattered snow, the lone warrior fell to one knee and shuddered with weakness.
+Still, an arm shot out to raise a sword against the oncoming legion.

 Her dented breastplate swallowed her small form.

-The winds howled, her hair whipping in them, but she still heard the twang of the bowstring unleashed.
-She screamed in fury; the arrow punctured the center of her armor, the blow sending her flying back.
+Though the winds howled, whipping her hair, she heard the twang of a bowstring.
+She screamed in fury when an arrow punctured the center of her armor, the force sending her flying back.

-The arrow had pierced through metal, then barely through her breastbone, just enough that her heart met the point with each beat.
+The arrowhead had pierced through metal, then barely through her breastbone, just enough that her heart met the point with each beat.
 The beating of her own brave heart was killing her.

-But her scream had woken two nearby gods sleeping together through a brutal, wintry decade.
-They stirred and looked down upon the maiden, seeing in her eyes courage burning bright.
-Bravery and will had marked her entire life, but the light ebbed with death and they mourned it.
+But her scream had awakened two gods who’d been sleeping through a wintry decade.
+They stirred and looked down upon the maiden, seeing courage burning bright in her eyes.
+Bravery and will had marked her entire life, but the light ebbed with death, and they mourned it.

-Freya, the female god, whispered that they should take her courage and preserve it for eternity because it was so precious.
+Freya, the female god, whispered that they should preserve her courage for eternity because it was so precious.

-When blackness cloyed once more the healed maiden woke in a strange place.
-She was untouched, her human mortality unchanged, yet soon an immortal daughter would be born from her that possessed her courage, Wóden’s wily brilliance, and Freya’s mirth and impossible beauty.
+When blackness descended once more, the healed maiden woke in a strange place.
+She was untouched, her human mortality unchanged.
+But soon she would bear an immortal daughter who possessed her courage, Wóden’s wily brilliance, and Freya’s mirth and fey beauty.
 Though this daughter enjoyed the power of lightning for sustenance, she also inherited Wóden’s arrogance and Freya’s acquisitiveness, which merely endeared her to them more.

-And it would strike again and again in the coming years, continuing on well after female warriors—be they human, demoness, siren, changeling, or any brave creature from the Lore—knew to pray for it as they died.
+In the coming years, it would strike again and again, until female warriors—be they human, demoness, siren, changeling, or any brave creature from the Lore—knew to pray for it as they died.